How to Install Line Post Insulators ("brackets") on Wood Posts

 What height should wood posts be set for Cameo fencing?

-Posts should be set at 52 inches to align perfectly with the Cameo story pole and ensure consistent bracket spacing.
+Posts should be set at 52 inches to align perfectly with the Cameo Story Pole and ensure consistent insulator spacing.

-What tool is needed to install line post brackets?
+What tool is needed to install Line Post Insulators?

 A drill with a 1/4-inch nut driver is all that’s required.

-Why use a story pole for bracket installation?
+Why use a Cameo Story Pole for Line Post Insulator installation?

-The story pole ensures consistent spacing between lines, eliminates measuring errors, and speeds up installation.
+The Story Pole ensures consistent spacing between lines, eliminates measuring errors, and expedites installation.

-Should I start installing brackets from the top or bottom?
+Should I start installing insulators from the top or bottom?

 Start from the bottom and work upward.
 This helps maintain consistent alignment and centering.